This volunteer acts as the first point of contact, greeting patients, families, and visitors.

-Meals on Wheels are delivered Monday through Friday except for Stat holidays.
-Volunteers agree to scheduled route or casual assignment.
-Pick up time 11:30 am
+Meals on Wheels are delivered Monday through Friday.
+Volunteers agree to a scheduled route or casual assignment.
+Pickup time: 11:15 am at Humboldt District Hospital, with delivery in Humboldt.

 The Recreation Associate assists with various activities at the site.
 They encourage client's participation in activities.